meizabel/documentation/getting-started/index.md

 # Getting Started

-<p class="lead">To be up and running with Spine straight away, you need to follow 4 simple steps.
+<p class="lead">To get up and running with Spine straight away, you need to follow 4 simple steps.
 Follow the installation instructions and build example .</p>

 ## Add Spine dependencies to Gradle project
 There are three artifacts that need to be added to your project: